The Cost of a Healthy Food Basket in Northern Ireland 2014-2024

 - Project status: Completed

-- Principal researcher/s: Minimum Essential Standards of Living Research Centre at St. Vincent de Paul
+- Author/s: Minimum Essential Standards of Living Research Centre at St. Vincent de Paul

 Research objective